About the School

 In 2017 we decided to introduce a new structure of the usual one-week programme: instead of mixing lectures and instrumental training, now the lectures are condensed for the first two days, which is followed by the experimental part with extended exercises on the selected instruments.
 In this way, CETS now provides in a didactic way, insight into the basics of neutron physics and the experimental procedures.
 The lectures cover the commonly used beam techniques: diffraction, radiography, reflectometry, three-axis spectroscopy, small-angle scattering, prompt gamma activation analysis, time-of-flight techniques and neutron polarisation.

 Due to the space available at the neutron instruments, the number of the participants at the hands-on training is limited to 25.
-Selection is made on the basis of the submitted abstract and interest in using neutron scattering methods for the applicant’s own research project.
+Selection is made on the basis of the submitted abstract and interest in using neutron methods for the applicant’s own research project.

 The participants will be divided into groups of a maximum of 5 students in order to facilitate individual involvement in the performance of the experiments.
-Each group will perform one or two neutron scattering experiments per day and each group will work at 5 different instruments.
+Each group will perform one or two neutron experiments per day and each group will work at 5 different instruments.

 Flash Presentations and Posters